simonscmap/cmapdatapipeline/docs/getting_started/cmap_website.rst

 CMAP Website
 =============

 Below are a handful of screenshots of the CMAP website with names of the core tables in the database that populate each section.
-Included are lessons learned when debugging various issues.
+The examples given are based on lessons learned when debugging various issues after updates to the database.

 The functionality on the catalog page relies on multiple core tables.